DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 ### Creating a ‘personal statement’ category

-We previously had ‘personal statement’ as a reason within ‘quality of application’.
+At the moment, ‘personal statement’ is a reason within ‘quality of application’.

 But as the personal statement is often given as a reason to reject an application, we’ve made it a top level category to make it easy to find.